websitegenii/gutenberg/docs/contributors/code/e2e/README.md

 ## Cross-browser testing

-By default, tests are only run in chromium.
+By default, tests are only run in chromium, append `-chromium` to disable testing in chromium.
 You can _tag_ tests to run them in different browsers.
 Use `@browser` anywhere in the test title to run it in that browser.
-Tests will always run in chromium by default, append `-chromium` to disable testing in chromium.
 Available browsers are `chromium`, `firefox`, and `webkit`.

 ```js
 test( 'I will run in @firefox and @webkit (and chromium by default)', async ( { page } ) => {